International regulations applicable to coils and reactances.

 What is the impact of regulations on the sustainability of the electricity sector?

 International regulations have a significant impact on the sustainability of the electricity sector.
 By encouraging the use of more efficient and less polluting technologies, these regulations help reduce the industry's carbon footprint.
-In addition, many of these regulations include specific criteria aimed at minimizing waste and promoting the recycling of materials, contributing to a more circular economy.
+Furthermore, many of these regulations include specific criteria aimed at minimizing waste and promoting material recycling, which contributes to a more circular economy.

 Conclusion